 Although not as futuristic as the Tron Light Cycle, the Confederate B120 Wraith is dearer with a price tag of $92,500.
 This bike is a must buy for any motorbike enthusiast who loves the aesthetics of retro motorbike design with modern performance standards.. and also happens to be seriously rich.

 The bike itself is still worth the money in a way, with its billet aluminium that is aircraft grade and carbon fiber that gives it the unique blend of old and new.

 Vyrus is an Italian company that builds insane beasts powered by Ducati engines.
 The 987 C3 4V is one of their most expensive motorcycles with a price tag well over $100k.
 With a crossover of a sports bike and motocross aesthetics, the bike is super light at a cool 158 kilograms.

-The naked design also makes it a must buy for those interested in the mechanics of the bike and who also happen to be super-rich.
+The naked design also makes it a must buy for those interested in the mechanics of a bike and who also happen to be super-rich.

 20. MV Agusta F4CC – $120,000

 The aggressive posture of the rider on the MV Agusta F4CC asserts its position as a bike designed for high speeds, with horsepower clocking at 200.
 The price tag of the MV Agusta comes with a justification of exclusivity, with only 100 units built.

 That the entire bike is practically hand-built with over 90 percent of its parts(including engine valves from Ferrari) being tailor made might also give some comfort to its owners.
 And MV Agusta is not a motor-brand to be taken lightly.
 This bike is certainly worth the money you’re going to spend.